cihanb/dockerdemo_rp/README.md

 Simple automated cluster deployment for a Redis Enterprise Pack (Redis<sup>e</sup> Pack) deployment on Docker.
 Ideal for build up and teardown of test environments or functional tests.
 Works with Redis<sup>e</sup> Pack v4.4 or later.

+## Requirements
+- Windows 10 with Docker v 17.03 or higher and to run the .sh files using "Git Bash", you need "[Git for Windows](https://git-for-windows.github.io/)".
+- MacOS Sierra with Docker v 17.03 or higher.

 ## Getting Started
 - Modify ```settings.sh``` to change default cluster settings
   - FQDN (full qualified domain name) ```rp_fqdn```,